-Figure 1, screen dump of the IRMM few channel unfolding programme.
+Figure 1: Screen dump of the IRMM few channel unfolding programme.
 The programme includes today the SAND-II procedure with a Gravel option.

 A neutron spectrometer based on neutron activation of metal disks has recently been tested successfully.
-The detector consists of eight metal disks (5 mm in thickness and 20 mm in diameter), of carefully selected different materials, arrange in a circle, see figure 2.
-The induced activity from the measurement point is measured for every disk in a low background gamma measurement station, followed by spectrum unfolding to obtain a complete neutron spectrum.
-Thus, the method is similar to the well known multiple foil activation technique, however, detections limits as low as a few neutrons per $cm^2$ and second has been achieved which facilitates the use of the detector for measurements of environmental fluencies.
+The detector consists of eight metal disks (5 mm in thickness and 20 mm in diameter) of carefully selected different materials arranged in a circle as depicted in Fig. 2.
+The induced activity is measured for every disk in a low background gamma measurement station, followed by spectrum unfolding to obtain a complete neutron spectrum.
+Thus, the method is similar to the well known multiple foil activation technique, however, detections limits as low as a few neutrons per cm^2 and second has been achieved which facilitates the use of the detector for measurements of environmental fluencies.

-Figure 2, neutron spectrometer based on neutron activations.
+Figure 2: Neutron spectrometer based on neutron activations.
 The disk materials are indicated in the schematic to the left.
 For this particular detector a stack of Au / Cd / Au / Cd foils has been placed in the centre to monitor low energy neutrons.
 The diameter of the complete detector is less than 10 cm.

-As an example, the detector was tested for the measurement of neutron spectra outside a MOX fuel storage container at the MOX fuel manufacturing plant Belgonucleaire in Mol Belgium, see figure 3 below.
+As an example, the detector was tested for the measurement of neutron spectra outside a MOX fuel storage container at the MOX fuel manufacturing plant Belgonucleaire in Mol Belgium (see Fig. 3).
 The unfolded spectrum corresponds well to the IAEA library spectrum, which here also was used as default spectrum for the unfolding routine.
 A higher thermal component is, however, measured which is explained by in scattering from surrounding materials and the MOX container.

-Figure 3.
-Left: neutron spectrum obtained using disk activation.
+Figure 3: Left: neutron spectrum obtained using disk activation.
 Right: IAEA library spectrum for MOX fuel at storage place.